 Cons: This really is just like running a wire from point A to point B. There’s no intelligence built in to prioritize any sort of traffic.
 Most bridges don’t have features proactively tell you when there are issues with connectivity- the only way you’ll know it’s down is when someone tells you it’s down.
 You can’t “hop” from unit to unit (hence the name point to point)….so if you’ve got a group of mobile units sitting behind another group this is not a good fit.

 When to a Point to Point Wireless Bridge: if you’ve got one or two trailers at one location with line of site to the school this is a great option to expend network services.

-Mobile Classroom Wireless Solution #2 Indoor Wireless LAN extension:
+Solution #2: Indoor Wireless LAN extension

 Most indoor wireless solutions for schools have an option for the access points to be set in bridge mode or work as a wireless repeater.
 In this design, you turn a traditional indoor access point into a bridge to connect to a trailer outside.